thoom/ripple/README.md

  1. Ruby and Gem installed : `sudo apt-get install make ruby1.9.3 build-essential libcurl4-openssl-dev zlib1g-dev`.
  2. Bundler installed: `sudo gem install bundle`.
- 3. Web user has sudo access to bundle (i.e. in a sudoers.d file):
+ 3. User has sudo access to bundle (i.e. in a sudoers.d file):

         Cmnd_Alias RIPPLEBUNDLE=/usr/local/bin/bundle
-        www-data ALL=NOPASSWD: RIPPLEBUNDLE
+        deploy ALL=NOPASSWD: RIPPLEBUNDLE

 ### Ripple installer
- 1. Log in as your web user: i.e. `sudo su - www-data`.
+ 1. Log in as your user: i.e. `sudo su - deploy`.
  2. To install, first just check out the code to the directory of your choice.
 I use something like */var/www/deploy*.

         git init